-Also known as psychotic depression, this type of depression is severe enough that you begin to have psychotic symptoms in addition to the general depression symptoms.
+Also known as psychotic depression, this type of depression is usually severe enough that you may begin to have psychotic symptoms in addition to the general depression symptoms.
 These symptoms might include disorganized thinking, delusions, and hallucinations.

 Treatments For Depression

-Treatment is important in managing depression.
-The most effective treatment depends on the type of depression, as well as factors that are unique to you as an individual.
+Treatment can be important in managing depression.
+The most effective treatment can depend on the type of depression, as well as factors that are unique to you as an individual.
 Treatment often includes talk therapy or other types of therapy, and/or medication, though common lifestyle changes that may also be recommended can include a healthy diet, avoiding recreational substances, and getting enough physical activity.

-Those with seasonal depression may improve with light therapy.
-Getting enough sunlight can be a great help.
+Those with seasonal depression may experience symptom improvement with light therapy.
+Getting enough sunlight can greatly help one’s mental health.
 However, there may not be enough light available during the winter months to lift your mood.
-So, some people with SAD choose light therapy, in which you sit near a special box that has very bright lights.
-The treatment lasts for a specific amount of time each day.
+Some people with SAD choose light therapy, in which you sit near a special box that has very bright lights.
+The treatment typically lasts for a specific amount of time each day.

 Brain Stimulation Therapies

-Regardless of the type of therapy you choose, your counselor may adapt it to suit you as an individual.
-Both cognitive behavioral therapy and interpersonal therapy have been shown effective in many research studies and clinical practice for a variety of mental health disorders, including clinical depression.
+Regardless of the type of therapy you choose, your therapist may adapt it to suit you as an individual.
+Both cognitive behavioral therapy and interpersonal therapy have often been shown effective in many research studies and clinical practice for a variety of mental health disorders, including clinical depression.

 Cognitive Behavioral Therapy (CBT)